 Car park disruption as Abbey Street work starts

-The Borough Council has warned Abbey Street car park will see restrictions in place for the next few days, as work on the Abbey Street project begins on site.
+The Borough Council has warned Abbey Street car park will see restrictions in place as work on the Abbey Street project begins on site.

 The car park entrance off Upper Abbey Street will be out of use, and entrance for all traffic will be from the entrance off Roanne Ringway, with the exit out on to Abbey Street unaffected.